erlend-sh/learndiscourse/README.md

   ### Collections

-  Collection name is always portal name with its language code suffix.
-For `developers` portal, a set of collections should be there, such as `_developers-en` and `_developers-zh_CN`.
-Additional configuration value should also be added into `_config.yml`.
+  Collection name is the same as the language code suffix, prefixed with an underscore such as `_en` and `_zh_CN`.
+Within each language collection, a subdirectory exists for each portal.
+A few additional configuration value should also be added into `_config.yml`.

       collections:
-        developers-en:
+        en:
           output: true
-          permalink: /developers/:path/
+          permalink: /:path/
-        developers-zh_CN:
+        zh_CN:
           output: true
-          permalink: /zh_CN/developers/:path/
+          permalink: /zh_CN/:path/

       defaults:
         -
           scope:
             path: ""
-            type: developers-en
+            type: en
           values:
-            layout: developers
+            layout: page
             lang: en
         -
           scope:
             path: ""
-            type: developers-zh_CN
+            type: zh_CN
           values:
-            layout: developers
+            layout: page
             lang: zh_CN

   ### Collection item

-  The only required meta attribute is `title`.
+  The only required meta attribute is `title` and `name`.
-  `translations` is an array declaring the corresponding translations.
-It should contain language code and its url.
-After adding a translation attribute, a link would be added into header for redirection to the translation.
-This need to be added manually.
-  English collection item should include all available translations.
-But a translation can only contain a link to English version.
+  `name` must match across all translations as it is used to match an article to its companions.

+  For example, here is the metadata for an english article in `_en/developers/`

       ---
       title: "Install Discourse in the cloud"
-      translations:
-        -
-          lang: zh_CN
-          url: '/zh_CN/developers/install-discourse-in-the-cloud/'
+      name:  install-discourse-in-the-cloud
       tags:
         - install
+      ---

+  It's Chinese translation has a different title and tag, but a matching name:

+      ---
+      title: "在云上安装 Discourse"
+      name: install-discourse-in-the-cloud
+      tags:
+        - 安装
       ---

   ### Site translations